 Final Note: Failure to follow these rules & regulations, the laws of New York State, and the policies of SUNY Oneonta could lead to your being asked to leave the College Camp property and a forfeiture of all future camping permits.

 Vending machines accept cash, Retail Dining Dollars or Dragon Dollars.
-If you swipe your College ID card, the vending machine is programmed to debit your Declining Balance before looking for Dragon Dollars.
+If you swipe your university ID card, the vending machine is programmed to debit your Declining Balance before looking for Dragon Dollars.